applied-ai-lab/genesis/README.md

 See `train.py` and the config files for the available flags.

 #### Monitoring training
-Forge writes TensorBoard logs to file.
-Run `tensorboard --logdir checkpoints` for monitoring training.
+TensorBoard logs are written to file with [TensorboardX](https://github.com/lanpa/tensorboardX).
+Run `tensorboard --logdir checkpoints` to monitor training.

 ## Further particulars
 ### License